After a tame Globes, is a less-charged awards season ahead?

 King used her platform on stage accepting the supporting actress award for "If Beale Street Could Talk," to shed a light on Time's Up x 2, the second year iteration of the legal defense fund founded in the wake of the sexual misconduct revelations that shook Hollywood.

-"We understand that our microphones are big and we're speaking for everyone.
-And I just want to say that I am going to use my platform right now to say in the next two years ... to make sure that everything that I produce is 50 percent women," King said.
-"And I challenge anyone out there who is in in a position of power, not just in our industry, in all industries, I challenge you to challenge yourself and stand with us in solidarity and do the same."
+"We understand that our microphones are big and we're speaking for everyone," she said before pledging that every project she produces for the next two years will have at least 50 percent of women working on it.
+"And I challenge anyone out there who is in in a position of power, not just in our industry, in all industries, I challenge you to ... stand with us in solidarity and do the same."

+It would be one of the rare show-stopping moments of the night.
+After last year's Golden Globes were host to such a powerful display of female solidarity , in which top actresses walked the carpet in all-black alongside prominent activists in support of Time's Up and #MeToo, this year, statements were no longer collective.
+They were individual.

 A few actresses, Gina Rodriguez and Rachel Brosnahan among them, wore Time's Up x 2 ribbons on the carpet; Patricia Clarkson said that her "Sharp Objects" director Jean-Marc Vallee "demanded everything of me except sex which is exactly how it should be in our industry"; Glenn Close implored women to "find personal fulfillment" and follow their dreams; Co-host Sandra Oh got emotional saying she said yes to hosting so that she could, "Look out on this audience and witness this moment of change"; And Emma Stone even shouted out an apology from the audience for playing a part-Asian character in "Aloha."

-Harrison Ford presented the directing award and did not, as Natalie Portman did one year prior, note that all the nominees were men (again).
-Jessica Chastain, who is often quite vocal on social media, stuck to the script presenting the best actress award.
+Harrison Ford presented the directing award and did not, as Natalie Portman did last year, note that all the nominees were men (again).
+Patricia Arquette, who three years ago called for equal pay while accepting her supporting actress Oscar, kept her speech to standard HFPA, fellow nominee and producer thanks (albeit with two F-bombs).
 And following two years of show-stealing Cecil B. DeMille award speeches from Meryl Streep and Oprah Winfrey, Jeff Bridges brought the honor back to earth with a heartfelt, nostalgic and, interestingly wide-ranging vamp about everything from Peter Bogdanovich and the Coen brothers to geodesic domes.
-And Carol Burnett, as the first-ever recipient of an award named after her, stayed in the past as well, speaking about how her show would never get made today.
+Even Carol Burnett, as the first-ever recipient of an award named after her, stayed in the past as well, speaking about how her show would never get made today.

-As for the winners, while the choices of the 88-member Hollywood Foreign Press Association has no direct relation to the nearly 8,000 members of the Academy of Motion Picture Arts and Sciences, a win on a stage of the Golden Globes doesn't go unnoticed, and Oscar nomination voting begins Monday just hours after the ceremony.
+As for the winners, while the choices of the 88-member Hollywood Foreign Press Association has no direct relation to the nearly 8,000 members of the Academy of Motion Picture Arts and Sciences, a win on a stage of the Golden Globes doesn't go unnoticed, and Oscar nomination voting began Monday.
 Some probably didn't need a bounce, like Olivia Colman's win for "The Favourite," or "Shallow" winning best original song.
 Some did, like Glenn Close who upset Lady Gaga with her best actress drama win for "The Wife" and gave one of the best speeches of the night.
 And two divisive-for-different-reasons films got high-profile boosts winning the top film awards and key acting awards: The Queen biopic "Bohemian Rhapsody" (which won over "A Star Is Born") and the inspired-by-a-true-story Jim Crow-era South road trip movie "Green Book."

 "Bohemian Rhapsody" was not well-received by critics, who pointed out its factual inaccuracies and music biopic trappings, but resonated with audiences (it's made over $743 million worldwide to date), and its awards profile is growing.
 "Green Book," meanwhile, went from winning the audience award at the Toronto International Film Festival to being scrutinized for its racial politics.